ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - a - JS - Variable scope, hoisting and shadowing.md

 REMEMBER:
-- child scopes have access to parent scopes, but not vice versa.
+- from a child scope, you have access to variables in the parent scopes, but
+- from the parent scope, you don't have access to variables in the parent scope